thgcode/snippetsForNVDA/README.md

 * Press NVDA+CONTROL+SHIFT+numeric keys once  to hear the content of this memory slot.

-* Press NVDA+CONTROL+SHIFT+numeric keys twice in a row to paste the content of this memory slot to the running application.
+* Press NVDA+CONTROL+SHIFT+numeric keys twice quickly to paste the content of this memory slot to the running application.

 # Contributing and translating